wwwwaiting/FlourishingBusinessCanvasApp/deliverables/README-02.md

 **Export**

-On the canvas page, users can export their canvas to pdf format
+On the canvas page, users can export their canvas to json, svg, png, or pdf format.

 **Manage canvas**